gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 CREATE OR REPLACE SYNONYM EXPORT_SEARCH_GENRE FOR EXPORT_SEARCH_GENRE_2;
 ```

-For example, I created the following procedure *SWAP_SYNONYMS* that reads all the synonyms in the schema supplied as `SYN_SCHEMA` parameter and modify their base tables suffix with the value of the parameter `REGION_NUM`.
+As example, I created the following procedure *SWAP_SYNONYMS* that reads all the synonyms in the schema supplied as `SYN_SCHEMA` parameter and modify their base tables suffix with the value of the parameter `REGION_NUM`.

 ```
 CREATE OR REPLACE PROCEDURE LHUSER.SWAP_SYNONYMS